CaiLiLab/MuRaL/docs/usage.rst

 ``mural_train_TL`` trains MuRaL models like ``mural_train`` but initializes model parameters with learned weights from a pre-trained model.
-Its training results are also saved under the './ray\_results/' folder.
+Its training results are also saved under the './results/' or './ray\_results/' folder.

 * Input data